SteveProkovas/Robotic_Arm_Simulation/README.md

 This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.

-## Version Control

-Git is used for version control.
-Remember to follow Git best practices and commit your changes frequently.

 ## Testing

 Unit tests are included in the `tests/` directory.
 Run the tests using: